KovyColor/TaskManager/README.md

 Validation and error handling are implemented at the model and controller levels

 📌 Assignment Status

 ✅ All Assignment 4 requirements have been fully implemented:

-MVC architecture
+-MVC architecture

-Authentication
+-Authentication

-RBAC
+-RBAC

-Multi-object CRUD
+-Multi-object CRUD

-Postman Collection
+-Postman Collection

 👨‍🎓 Author
 Assignment completed as part of a backend development course.